 In this iteration of Thunderclap, the show was set up as part-shop, part-sewing workshop and part-exhibition.
 Thunderclap employs steganography to publicly redistribute the erased work of Chinese anarcho-feminist He-Yin Zhen (1886–1920) through the medium of clothing accessories.

 A collaborative project together with my mother, Maria Ling Huang.
-Using the clothes abandoned by the customers of my mothers dry cleaning and alteration shop, we repurposed them into backpacks.
+Using the unclaimed garments left by the customers of my mothers dry cleaning and alteration shop, we repurposed them into backpacks.

 A talk and short workshop on mending ruptures.